juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 Their success is contingent on the number of nights booked (demand), at the hotels they own (supply).
 Their website's user experience and value proposition are focused on getting potential guests to book a stay.

-A traditional funnel experience works here, the more qualified users they attract to their website, the more bookings that are likely to take place.
+A traditional funnel experience works here — the more qualified users they attract to their website, the more bookings that are likely to take place.
 They work with a consistant level of supply which doesn't fluctuate beyond their control.

 Now let's take a look at Airbnb.com — a multi-sided platform and the largest lodging provider in the world, yet they do not own a single property.